SAP/fundamental-styles/docs/pages/components/menu.md

 ## Menu - Desktop and Tablet Modes

 The basic stucture of a menu.
+Default is the cozy tablet mode, no class has to be added for this.
+Use class `fd-menu--compact` on menu container level for desktop mode.

 {% capture default-menu %}
 <label class="fd-form-label">